-This Introduction is only a brief description of, and is qualified by, more complete and detailed information contained in the entire Official Statement, including the cover page, the pages preceding this page and appendices hereto, and the documents summarized or described herein.
+This Introduction is only a brief description of, and is qualified by, more complete and detailed information contained in the entire Official Statement, including the cover page through the appendices hereto, and the documents summarized or described herein.
 A full review should be made of the entire Official Statement.
 The offering of the Bonds to potential investors is made only by means of the entire Official Statement.